maestro73/bitmex-historical-etl/README.md

 invoke deploy
 ```

-Every 10 minutes, the function will be invoked.
 There is no further processing if data is not available, or aggregated data already exists.
 The `invoke` tasks also require `gcloud`.
 Also, state is stored in Firestore cache.

 Script:
 -------